sakloui/jorban-martysmods.github.io/docs/basic_reshade/utilizing_reshade.md

 6. `Load only enabled effects`:

-  * This option allows for the options that are selected in your current ReShade preset to be loaded.

-    * This can prevent issues with conflicting files/techniques used from other shaders

-    * This option can also reduce the compile time needed on the start of ReShade
+  * This option ensures that only the options selected in your current ReShade preset are loaded.
+It can prevent issues with conflicting files/techniques from other shaders and reduce the compile time needed at the start of ReShade.

 ---

 7. `Clear effect cache`:

-  * This option allows you to clear the cache for the shaders that are compiled in ReShade.
+  * This option allows you to clear the cache for the compiled shaders in ReShade.
+It can be useful for resolving issues with shaders.

-    * Sometimes issues with shaders can occur that this fixes.

 </details>